Urban Problems and Solutions in Poland (1 cr.)

 V482 / V582 – Urban Problems and Solutions in Poland (1 cr.)

-Program Director: Frank Nierzwicki
+Program Director: Aaron Deslatte

 This course will consist of a broad overview of the problems facing urban areas today.
 By the end of the course you will be able to identify past, current, and possible future urban problems facing the United States and also consider these issues in Poland, a member of the European Union.
 You will consider the analytic process in developing possible solutions for these urban areas, grow in your understanding of complex laws and regulations, and will be able to evaluate and write professional recommendations for urban areas that are facing problems.